no-regrets/project_3/README.md

 BAC Database.
 We may need to convert a public table to our own private table.

-## Roles / Strengths
+## Roles / Strengths / Learning Goals

-- Joe: Full Stack -	Figuring out what Wes is doing
+- Joe: Full Stack -	Figuring out what Wes is doing.
-- Wes: Full Stack - Figuring out what John is doing
+- Wes: Full Stack - Figuring out what John is doing.
-- John: Full Stack - Figuring out what Casey is doing
+- John: Full Stack - Figuring out what Casey is doing.
-- Casey: Full Stack - Figuring out what Joe is doing
+- Casey: Full Stack - Figuring out what Joe is doing.

+- All of us are looking to become strong React developers.

 ## MVP
 PHASE ONE